Intent (military): Common intent

 Common intent is an intent that is shared and understood by all participants, i.e. there is no discrepancy between the intent of the participating humans.
 Common intent is an idealized view of intent.

 In today's operational environment teams need to work together towards a desired End-State.
-Pigeau and McCann (2000) define Command and Control: “Command and Control: The establishment of common intent to achieve coordinated action”.
+Pigeau and McCann (2000) define Command and Control as "the establishment of common intent to achieve coordinated action."
 Common intent is the combination of explicit intent and implicit intent.
-Pigeau and McCann (2006) put forward that for a realizable Common Intent there need to be a single shared objective, together with a clear understanding in how that objective can be attained.
+Pigeau and McCann (2006)put forward that for a realizable Common Intent there need to be a single shared objective, together with a clear understanding in how that objective can be attained.
 They continue that Common Intent is an idealized concept where maximum overlap, with minimum scattering, exists between the intent of the commander and the intents of his subordinates.
 Knowledge known by the commander and his subordinates needs to be shared at all levels, guiding principles, reasoning ability, and to express similar levels of commitment.
-Intent is then not only something for a commander to disseminate but to exchange and learning the team members’ intent.
+Intent is then not only something for a commander to disseminate but to exchange and learning the team members' intent.

-Farrell and Lichacz (2004) state that common intent describes a socio-psychological phenomenon that seems to be evident amongst a team that achieves a common objective.
-The CSI is a sort of a one person's view, but as said in the introduction “every individual have intent of her own” implies that it may not just be enough to disseminate intent amongst staff members and subordinates.
+Farrell (2004) states that common intent describes a socio-psychological phenomenon that seems to be evident amongst a team that achieves a common objective.
+The CSI is a sort of a one person's view, but as said in the introduction "every individual have intent of her own" implies that it may not just be enough to disseminate intent amongst staff members and subordinates.
 A conclusion of the work of Farrell (2006) is that teams with different military and civilian cultures would need that all team members establish a common understanding of the mission objectives and the Commander's intent with respect to their own competencies, authorities, and responsibilities.

-Pigeau and McCann (2006, pp. 85–108) state that diverse team members need to have a high degree of common intent to perform effectively.
-In such teams the commander needs to ensure that the intent is perceived and understood by all team members (Pigeau & McCann 2000; Farrell & Lichacz 2004; Pigeau & McCann 2006; Farrell 2006).

-Alberts and Hayes (2007) say that in order to allow subordinates’ initiative the operations order focuses on describing the CSI/CI so that flexibility in coordination and collaboration in the dynamic environment is entailed.
-There is a need for the commander to connect the subordinates’ human potential (reason, opinions, questions, seek information regarding the mission) to align and be a support to the commanders own intent (Pigeau & McCann 2006, p.
-102).
+Pigeau and McCann (2006) state that diverse team members need to have a high degree of common intent to perform effectively.
+In such teams the commander needs to ensure that the intent is perceived and understood by all team members.
+Alberts and Hayes (2007) say that in order to allow subordinates' initiative the operations order focuses on describing the CSI/CI so that flexibility in coordination and collaboration in the dynamic environment is entailed.
+There is a need for the commander to connect the subordinates' human potential (reason, opinions, questions, seek information regarding the mission) to align and be a support to the commanders own intent.